 Our Top Picks

-Amazon Basics’ 3-foot, MFi-certified lightning cable can be used to sync and charge Apple devices including iPhones, iPads, and iPods—at about half the price of the Apple-branded cable.
-The USB connector can be plugged into a computer or wall charger, and its lightning connector head is slim enough to accommodate most device cases so users don’t have to remove the case before plugging in the device.
+This 3-foot, MFi-certified Lightning cable can be used to sync and charge Apple devices including iPhones, iPads, and iPods—at about half the price.
+The USB connector can be plugged into a computer or wall charger, and its Lightning connector head is slim enough to accommodate most device cases, so you don’t have to remove the case before plugging in the device.
 Users should get good mileage out of this sturdy USB-A cord, given that it has been tested to bend 95 degrees 10,000 times and has an extra layer of protection at each end for increased durability.

-This 6-foot-long black lightning cable from Anker has a braided-nylon exterior and aluminum alloy connectors.
-MFi certified, it has been tested to withstand 30,000 bends, and it has the tensile strength to withstand 175 pounds, meaning the Powerline+ II has the capacity to last 30 times longer than an ordinary lightning cable.
+This 6-foot-long Lightning cable from Anker has a braided-nylon exterior and aluminum alloy connectors.
+MFi certified, it has been tested to withstand 30,000 bends, and it has the tensile strength to withstand 175 pounds, meaning the Powerline+ II has the capacity to last up to 30 times longer than an ordinary Lightning cable.
 Anker’s cable comes with a convenient carrying case that unzips on both sides, allowing the cable length to be easily adjusted.
-The Powerline+ is also available in 3-foot and 10-foot lengths.

 FAQs About Lightning Cables